elsabo/watsoniot-python/README.md

 ```

 ## JSON Data to publish
+WatsonIoT consumes json, we will use Python's json module to serialize a python object into a json stream.
-WatsonIoT needs accepts json, make sure you create a python class to hold your data and then use the **D()** object
+Just make sure you create a python class to hold your data, then we will use the **D()** object from the module to serialize the object

 ``` python